inadeemkhan/magento2-buynow-master/README.md

 This module add "BuyNow" button on product view page and list page to process directly checkout.

+## Features:
+1. Admin can manage buy now button visibility.
+2. Button can be disply on the Category/Product Page.
+3. Bu clicking on this button, The product will ber add into Cart directly.
+4. User Friendly and Responsive.

 # Installation Instruction

 * Copy the content of the repo to the <b>app/code/Prince/Buynow/</b> folder